What to Do If Someone Files a Fraudulent Tax Return in Your Name

 - File a police report.
 Your fraud may be part of a larger local fraud scheme.
 The more information the police have, the better chance they have of cracking the criminal enterprise.

 - File a report with the Federal Trade Commission.
 The FTC also has helpful information on its website for taxpayers who face this situation.

 - Watch for scams.
 The IRS will not contact you via email or phone to ask for financial information.
 Don’t give out any personal information to phone callers and don’t click on links in emails that purport to come from the IRS.
 Only respond to paper mail correspondence from the IRS.

 - Get a PIN for tax filing.
 You can add an extra layer of protection to your tax filing if you use an IRS-provided personal identification number.
-You can request a PIN if the IRS has invited you to or if you filed your tax return from Georgia, Florida or the District of Columbia.
-But once you get a PIN, you can’t file without it.
+But be aware that once you get a PIN, you can’t file without it.

 - Only work with reputable tax preparers.
 Tax preparers have been both victims and perpetrators of scams.
 If you hire someone else to do your taxes, hire someone with good references and experience.
 You can check whether preparers hold credentials recognized by the IRS.

 Q: What steps are being taken ahead of time to try to avoid more victims of tax return fraud?

 A: Both the IRS and some tax preparers are putting some requirements in place in hopes of heading off a fraudulent claim:

 - In 2016, the IRS instituted new security measures for all online filing.

 - In addition, some states are requiring driver’s license numbers with returns, figuring that a thief who acquired a taxpayer’s Social Security number didn’t necessarily acquire his or her driver’s license number as well.